-Moving in November festival has invited Angela Schubot and Jared Gradinger to Helsinki for a residency supported by Goethe Institut Finnland.
+Moving in November festival has invited Angela Schubot and Jared Gradinger to Helsinki for a residency supported by Goethe-Institut Finnland and German Federal Foreign Office.
 In this residency Schubot and Gradinger will work on a project which will be part of the festival’s next two editions.

 Angela Schubot is a dancer, artist, choreographer, researcher and bodyworker-healer based in Berlin with roots in Peru and Canada.
 Jared Gradinger is a choreographer, artist, performer and gardener born in the USA and based in Berlin since 2002.
 Schubot and Gradinger first worked together in 2002 under the direction of Constanza Macras.
 Already then they discovered a strong connection and common interest in purely physical yet very dynamic movement languages.
 They started to combine physical practices with philosophical and even esoteric discourse.
 The topic for their collaboration was the debordering of the body and starting point was the search for an unconditional togetherness to escape from one’s own identity.
 From 2009 until 2013, they have created 4 full-length works: What they are instead of (2009), Is maybe (2012), Dying together and I hope you die soon (2013) and All my holes are theirs (2013).